ishkorrapolu/portfolio/README.md

+#First react project
-# This portfolio website is created with React.
+#This portfolio website is build with React.